Running Metabase on AWS Elastic Beanstalk

 To set up your load balancer, you’ll need to enable enhanced health checks for your Elastic Beanstalk environment.

 Edit link under the Load Balancer section as seen here:

-Application Load Balancer in the Load Balancer type if not already selected.
+Application Load Balancer under Load Balancer type if not already selected.

 In the Processes section, select the default process and click on